Concentration for random product formulas: Introduction

 \section{Introduction}

 Simulating complex quantum systems is one of the most promising applications for quantum computers.
-This task has many applications, such as developing new pharmaceuticals, catalysts, and materials \cite{georgescu2014quantum, babbush2018low, mcardle2020quantum}, as well as solving linear algebra problems \cite{subacsi2019quantum, huang2019near, an2019quantum}.
-The task of digital quantum (dynamics) simulation can be phrased as a compiling problem: approximate a given unitary, say a Hamiltonian evolution $U = \mathrm{e}^{-\iunit Ht}$, by a product of `simple' unitaries $g_k$:
+This task has many applications, such as developing new pharmaceuticals, catalysts, and materials \cite{georgescu2014quantum, babbush2018low, mcardle2020quantum}, as well as solving linear algebra problems \cite{subacsi2019quantum, huang2019near, an2019quantum}. \AC{The task of digital quantum (dynamics) simulation can be phrased as a compiling problem: approximate a given unitary, say a Hamiltonian evolution $U = \mathrm{e}^{-\iunit Ht}$, by a product of `simple' unitaries $g_k$:

 Such a decomposition into elementary gates should obey two conditions: (i) It should accurately approximate the target unitary.
-In this work, we require that the error in operator norm\footnote{For measuring time-evolved observables $\Tr(\rho(t)O)$, the operator norm suffices; for quantum phase estimation of ground state energies things can get more complicated, though.
-There, the estimates may depend on the details and vary orders of magnitude~\cite{google2020THC} and the assessment of real costs is an on-going research direction that is beyond the scope of this work.} satisfies $\|U-V \| \leq \epsilon$ for some specified accuracy parameter $\epsilon$.
+In this work, we require that the error in operator norm\footnote{\AC{For measuring time-evolved observables $\Tr(\rho(t)O)$, the operator norm suffices; for quantum phase estimation of ground state energies things can get more complicated, though.
+There, the estimates may depend on the details and vary orders of magnitude~\cite{google2020THC} and the assessment of real costs is an on-going research direction that is beyond the scope of this work.}} satisfies $\|U-V \| \leq \epsilon$ for some specified accuracy parameter $\epsilon$.
 Moreover, (ii) the decomposition should cost as little as possible.
-Several cost functions make sense in this context, but most of them can be approximated by the gate complexity, i.e., the number $N$ of simple gates\footnote{In this work, we will count $\e^{-\iunit h_jt}$ as a single gate, as in~\cite{berry2015hamiltonian,low2017optimal,childs2019faster,childs2019theory,berry2020time}.
+Several cost functions make sense in this context, but we will focus on the gate complexity, i.e., the number $N$ of simple gates\footnote{\AC{In this work, we will count $\e^{-\iunit h_jt}$ as a single gate, as in~\cite{childs2019faster,childs2019theory,berry2020time}.
 Strictly speaking, in a fault-tolerant quantum computer, we would further decompose each $\e^{-\iunit h_jt}$ into universal 2-qubit gates.
-According to the Solovay--Kiteav Theorem~\cite{dawson2005kitaev} this incurs at most a constant (multiplicative) overhead, but the exact cost depends on the type of hardware. } on the right-hand side of Eq.~\eqref{eq:compilation}.
+According to the Solovay--Kiteav Theorem~\cite{dawson2005kitaev} this incurs at most a constant (multiplicative) overhead, but the exact cost depends on the type of hardware.
+Note we do not discuss the query complexity that appears in LCU approaches~\cite{martyn2021grand}. } } on the right-hand side of Eq.~\eqref{eq:compilation}. }

 The earliest compilation procedures for quantum simulation were based on \textit{product formulas} \cite{suzuki1991general,lloyd1996universal}, also known as \textit{Trotterization}, or \textit{splitting methods}.
 They depend on the idea of approximating the matrix exponential of a sum by a product of matrix exponentials.